R3ITOSv87/keyble-ha-setup/README.md

 ## Registering a User with keyble-registeruser

 To control the Equiva key-ble Smart Lock, you'll need a user ID and the corresponding 128-bit user key.
 Since the manufacturer's official app doesn't provide a way to retrieve this information, you'll first need to register a new user.
-For that, we'll use the key
+For that, we'll use the keyble-registeruser tool.

-ble-registeruser tool.

 Use the following command to register a new user: